 Stan "the Candy Man" Strickland learned his trade from his mother, spending hours in the kitchen with her to see how to make homemade Southern delights.
 The first Candy Kitchen opened up 30 years ago, and the freshness of its recipes has never faltered.
 Serving up candies, cakes and confections of all kinds, the Candy Kitchen now has four locations.
 Alex Guarnaschelli is a fan of the Charleston incarnation and remembers craving the caramel apples during pregnancy.
 Alex claims the apples are “caramel goodness on a stick,” as each apple gets dipped inside the magical copper kettle of the Kitchen’s smooth, ooey-gooey caramel.

 6. Colossal Cafe — Minneapolis

 Diners looking for apple must try Colossal Cafe’s breakfast special: Apple, Walnuts & Brie Pancakes, a dish that locals line up for.
-When Guy Fieri swung by this 500-square-foot location, he was blown away by the popularity of this cozy cafe and their Meatloaf Sandwiches (with citrus-infused cranberry compote), which he simply referred to as awesome.
+When Guy Fieri swung by this 500-square-foot location, he was blown away by the popularity of this cozy cafe and its Meatloaf Sandwiches (with citrus-infused cranberry compote), which he simply referred to as awesome.
 This family-owned establishment bakes its own bread daily and is known for its wholesome and fresh flavors.